 However, you can use glue to fix small gaps between the planks.
 If the gap between planks is small, you can apply glue to prevent planks from moving and fill the small gap.

-Here are some expert tips to prevent gaps in your laminate floor:
+Here are some expert tips to prevent gaps in your floor:

-- Use a waterproof underlayment under the laminate floors to prevent water from seeping under the floor and separating the planks.
+- Use a waterproof underlayment to prevent water from seeping under the floor and separating the planks.

-- Place a waterproof mat or carpet over the laminate floor.
+- Place a waterproof mat or carpet over the floor.

-- Always allow the laminate floor to acclimate for 3-5 days after installation.
+- Always allow the planks to acclimate for 3-5 days after installation.

-- Ensure the subfloor is even and smooth before laying laminate planks.
+- Ensure the subfloor is even and smooth.

-- Use laminate glue to keep the planks in their place.
+- Use glue to keep the planks in their place.

-Also, you shouldn’t use glue, caulking compounds, or wood filler between the longitudinal gaps in the laminate floors.
+Also, you shouldn’t use glue, caulking compounds, or wood filler between the longitudinal gaps.